What is Cocaine Addiction?

 - Impaired judgement.
 Cocaine abuse can make one susceptible to engaging in risky behavior (i.e. unprotected sexual activity) that they would not normally engage in while sober.

 - Impaired immune cell function.
 Research demonstrates that cocaine usage decreases the efficacy with which immune cells function.
 This exacerbates existing medical ailments and, over time, leads to a greater susceptibility to new diseases.

 Is there Any Hope for Permanent Cocaine Recovery?

 Many addicts, when treated in conventional cocaine rehab centers, fail to stay sober for an extended period of time.
 This has led to many industry professionals claiming that relapse is a part of the cocaine treatment process.

 These struggling people relapse due to ineffective treatment.
 Prolonged cocaine abuse causes chemical imbalances in the brain, alongside structural damage.
 Until these imbalances and damages are repaired and until the brain is given the natural resources it needs to heal itself, permanent recovery is nearly impossible.
 Traditional treatment fails these individuals because it does not provide the correct environment and nutrition needed for the brain to heal itself.

 At Health Recovery Center of Minneapolis, we take a different approach than traditional cocaine recovery facilities.
-Our natural healing processes, combined with talk therapy, facilitates true biochemical repair—true restructuring of the brain to a healthy, non-addicted state.
+Our natural healing processes, combined with talk therapy, facilitates true biochemical repair—true restructuring of the brain to a healthy, non-addicted state and we have the results to prove it.
 We offer a route to permanent sobriety for those struggling with cocaine abuse.